opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param filename: File name

-    :param storage: Memory storage for dynamic structures, such as  :ocv:struct:`CvSeq`  or  :ocv:struct:`CvGraph`  .
+    :param memstorage: Memory storage for dynamic structures, such as  :ocv:struct:`CvSeq`  or  :ocv:struct:`CvGraph`  .
 It is not used for matrices or images.

     :param name: Optional object name.
 If it is NULL, the first top-level object in the storage will be loaded.

-    :param realName: Optional output parameter that will contain the name of the loaded object (useful if  ``name=NULL`` )
+    :param real_name: Optional output parameter that will contain the name of the loaded object (useful if  ``name=NULL`` )

 The function loads an object from a file.
 It basically reads the specified file, find the first top-level node and calls :ocv:cfunc:`Read` for that node.
 If the file node does not have type information or the type information can not be found by the type name, the function returns NULL.
 After the object is loaded, the file storage is closed and all the temporary buffers are deleted.
 Thus, to load a dynamic structure, such as a sequence, contour, or graph, one should pass a valid memory storage destination to the function.